nolcut/FaaSr-Docs/docs/credentials.md

 ## S3 data server

-- In general, the credentials you need from your S3 account are the `ACCESS_KEY` and the `SECRET_KEY`.
+- In general, the credentials you need from your S3 account are the `AccessKey` and the `SecretKey`.
 These are akin to user names and passwords.
 - How you obtain these credentials will depend on your provider (e.g. AWS S3, MINIO, OSN - see below)
 - Paste the access key and the secret key as _Repository secrets_ in your _FaaSr-workflow_ as per the instructions in the [workflow repo] documentation